bvmensvoort/LoRaSoundkit/README.md

 #### N.B.
 For sound measurements lower then 30 dB, the supply to the MEMS microphone must be very clean.
 The 3V supplied by the Sparkfun ESP gives in my situation some rumble in low frequencies.
 It can be uncoupled by extra 100nf and 100 uF or a separate 3.3V stabilzer.

+## Driver in Windows
+For uploading to the device, it needs to be recognised by Windows.
+If the default driver is not installed correctly, you can use the [CP210x Universal Windows Driver](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers).

 ## Board configuration in PlatformIO

 Choose your board in the platformio.ini file and change "default_envs" in one of the two lines below: